157239n/Images/readme.md

 ## build

 Simple enough, builds these images.
 Also it is expected that you pull the repo down, then build the images yourself.
-I supposed you know how to do this.
-If you don't, give Docker Deep Dive a read.
+I supposed you know how to do this, because this is stupidly simple.
+If you don't, you don't know how to use Docker and give Docker Deep Dive a read.

 # Contributing

 I don't think anyone's gonna contribute to this, so this is more of a note of how to do things:
 - Everything additional code should be in ./startup, then it can be natively copied to somewhere else.
-- Mounted code should stay in the service's directory (aka ./), not ./startup, and preferably in ./startup/code
+- Mounted code should stay in the service's directory (aka ./), not ./startup, and preferably in ./startup/code.
+This is meant to be easily checked into version control and don't have to worry about service segmentation.
-- Entry points should be in ./startup/entry.sh, with tail -f /dev/null at the end to stop the container from exiting
+- Entry points should be in ./startup/entry.sh, with tail -f /dev/null at the end to stop the container from exiting.
 - If you somehow needs mysql integration, put the initial setup scripts at ./startup/initialMysql.
 Additional sample data can be placed in ./startup/sampleMysql.
 Then in your Dockerfile, read (using cat, for example) and then pipes it into the mysql program.